 The Australian Genetic Heart Disease Registry

-In this registry, we hope to enrol every family in Australia who have an inherited heart problem, in an effort to learn more about these diseases in Australia (e.g. how many people get symptoms, how many people have defibrillators, how often people see their cardiologist etc).
+This world-first Registry aims to enrol every family in Australia who has an inherited heart condition in an effort to learn more about these diseases in Australia.